GENERAL TERMS AND CONDITIONS

 3.5.
 Unless the CPA applies to this agreement, the supplier shall furthermore be entitled to terminate this agreement at any time by giving 3 months’ written notice to this effect to the customer.
 Should the provision of any of the products or services by the supplier on the basis provided for in this agreement be finally declared illegal by an Act of Parliament, any regulatory body or court of law, the supplier shall be entitled to cancel this agreement on written notice to the customer.

 3.6.
-Should the customer terminate this agreement prior to the expiry of the initial period or any renewal period for any reason other than expressly provided for in this agreement, the customer shall remain liable for all amounts owing to the supplier up until the date of termination and the supplier shall be entitled (unless the customer is entitled to terminate the agreement without penalty in accordance with the provisions of the CPA, if applicable) to levy a cancellation/early settlement fee provided for in the proposal, provided that where the customer is a natural person, such cancellation fee shall be limited to a reasonable fee determined in accordance with the guidelines set out in the CPA and, if applicable, the CPA Regulations.
+Should the customer terminate this agreement prior to the expiry of the initial period or any renewal period for any reason other than expressly provided for in this agreement, the customer shall remain liable for all amounts owing to the supplier up until the date of termination and the supplier shall be entitled (unless the customer is entitled to terminate the agreement without penalty in accordance with the provisions of the CPA, if applicable) to levy a cancellation/early settlement fee of the balance of unexpired portion of the contract, provided that where the customer is a natural person, such cancellation fee shall be limited to a fee determined in accordance with the guidelines set out in , the CPA Regulations.

 3.7.
 Unless otherwise expressly stated in the agreement, upon expiry of the initial period or any renewal period, the supplier, in its sole discretion, but subject to clause 3.3.4, may remove or change any discounts that were applicable during the initial period or renewal period, as the case may be.